 Does each supplier offer booking tool configuration, training and support?

 Although these factors may seem small, they can make a world of a difference.
-Not all TMCs have certified in-house booking tool experts that are trained in the configuration and maintenance of the technology they use.
-Having to outsource support requests means that there will be delays, so it’s important to pick a TMC that has the in-house expertise to avoid this.
+Not all TMCs have certified in-house booking tool experts, trained in the configuration and maintenance of the technology they use.
+Having to outsource support requests means that there will be delays.
+It’s important to pick a TMC that has the in-house expertise to avoid this.
 Additionally, training is an important factor in driving online adoption rates.
-If a TMC doesn’t offer a thorough, user-friendly training experience, chances are your online adoption rate won’t be as high as it should be.
+If a Travel Management Company doesn’t offer a thorough, user-friendly training experience, chances are your online adoption rate will fall short.

 Lastly, it’s a good idea to ask each prospective TMC for examples of how they have increased online adoption in the past and their strategies for your company.
-Having a TMC that drives home the importance of online adoption will save your company time and money in the long term.
+Having a TMC that drives home the importance of online adoption will save your company time and money.

-Each TMC will have its own unique service offering, but it’s important to make sure that their booking tool and processes take care of your organization’s needs.
+Each Travel Management Company will have its own unique service offering, but it’s important to make sure that their booking tool and processes take care of your organization’s needs.